-Although comfortable, facilities are modest compared to international standards, and on some evenings accommodation is comfortable, but simple.
-12 nights offer en-suite rooms, three nights are in a basic tented camp in the Tsaranoro valley, a truly stunning location.
+Facilities may be modest compared to international standards.
+On some evenings accommodation is simple but comfortable.
+Twelve nights are in en-suite rooms with two nights in a basic tented camp in the Tsaranoro valley, a truly stunning location.

 Au Bois Vert is located a short transfer, only 5 minutes, from the airport.
 The lodge has been built in the heart of a 3 hectare forest and its setting, along with its pool, makes it the ideal place for you to rest after your flight.
 Rooms are air-conditioned and facilities include TV, safe and free internet connection.

 Extension to Andasibe National Park

 You’ll stay overnight in Au Bois Vert, Antananarivo (see above), then travel to the heart of Andasibe National Park.

 Mantadia Lodge, Andasibe

 Mantadia Lodge is in a great location on a hill with panoramic views over the forest.
 Your stay will be enhanced by a calm living room with a reading area and a bar.
 The lodge also features an infinity pool.